What is a smart IP strategy for startups?

 Provisional patent applications can be helpful in securing earlier filing dates without spending too much money upfront.
 But, you’ll have only one year to convert your provisional applications to nonprovisional applications.

-Flat rate patent applications
+Flat rate patent fees for startups

 Costs for the initial preparation and filing of a utility patent application vary widely, depending upon the law firm and patent practitioner.
 Our firm offers fixed fees for the drafting and filing of a utility nonprovisional patent application.
 Our estimate process involves a free preliminary review of your invention disclosures which allows us to provide a flat rate estimate for drafting and filing the utility application.